Impactworkers/iw-complaint-manager/docs/collections/_how-to/auth0-add-users-roles-permissions.md

+---
+layout: default
+title: Auth0 Add User Roles and Permissions
+parent: How To Guides
+permalink: /how-to/auth0-add-user-roles-permissions
+---

+{: .highlight-title }
+> Under Construction
+>
+> This page is under construction.

+{: .warning-title }
+> To be Updated
+>
+> This page's content needs to be updated.

-Auth0 Add User Roles and Permissions
+# Auth0 Add User Roles and Permissions

 *(last modified: 6/9/22)*